Philipdeve/polygon-class-2022/README.md

-# Sample Hardhat Project for Polygon Bootcamp Class 2022
+# Sample Hardhat Project for Polygon Bootcamp Class 2022 (Week 2 - SMART CONTRACT DEPLOYMENT)

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.